 That being said we wanted to provide you with some quick links that you can use as much as you want.

 Quick help for the new 4-H'er

-CLICK HERE to answer questions about what your horse needs to have to show CLICK HERE to answer questions about what your child needs to wear to show CLICK HERE for a check list for what to put in the trailer for horse shows
+CLICK HERE to learn rules about western bits for the performance section CLICK HERE to answer questions about what your horse needs to have to show CLICK HERE to answer questions about what your child needs to wear to show CLICK HERE for a check list for what to put in the trailer for horse shows

 CLICK HERE for a definition list (yes all those weird words you keep hearing at your meetings)